 Of course, one could argue that Biden’s votes were simply votes against the other guy.
-It’s not that he’s uber-popular; it’s that he’s not Trump.
-I tell myself that repeatedly when trying to process the president-elect’s purported election victory, but it just doesn’t square for me.
+It’s not that he’s a dynamic leader; it’s that he’s not Trump.
+I tell myself that repeatedly when trying to process the Biden’s purported election victory, but it just doesn’t square for me.

 Of course, the triumvirate of one party, their media, and big tech censor nannies assures us that all is well in election land.
 The 2020 version has been certified 100% clean and pure.
 Nothing to see here, plebeians—move along.
 Meanwhile I and half the electorate—some 74 million schlubs— are left scratching our heads suspiciously while becoming more and more cynical about the news we see and hear and, sadly, the country we love.
 American Fail.

 It feels like the six years I spent serving in our military was for nothing.
 It seems like ages ago that right was right and wrong was wrong—for both political parties and a culture that knew the difference.
 Ronald Reagan and Tip O’Neill , Bill Clinton and Newt Gingrich—what happened to bipartisan leadership?
 It was DOA by 2018, maybe before.

 Perhaps the death of compromise and the ramping up of rancor began when our media chose to chuck their ethics and tar and feather a president.